Pterko/yandex-disk-client/README.md

 [Docs](https://github.com/Pterko/yandex-disk-client/blob/master/docs/modules/_index_.md)

-This is Javascript client for Yandex Disk service.
-It's designed to work in node.js environment and supports only login-password auth.
+This is Node.js client for the Yandex Disk service.
+It's designed to work only in node.js environment and supports only login-password auth.

-Currently this module is under active developing, so feel free to fill issue if you need some feature or bugfix.
+Currently, this module is under active development, so feel free to fill an issue if you need some feature or you're experiencing some problem.

-Simple example of how to use this module:
+A simple example of how to use this module:
 ```javascript
 const { YandexDiskClientAuth } = require('yandex-disk-client');